Hazil21/leads_analysis/README.md

 ## Project Overview
 This project predicts whether a lead is likely to convert using supervised machine learning models.

-#Dataset
+**Dataset:**
--real time leads dataset
+-real world lead conversion dataset used for machine learning classification.

 ## Technologies Used
 - Python